ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 |Decreases| Increases| Bearish|
 |Decreases| Decreases| Caution: weak hands selling|

-The increase in volume is generally referenced with respect to tha 10 day moving average of volume.
+The increase in volume is generally referenced with respect to the 10 day moving average of volume.

 High Volume => $V_t> \bar{V}_{10d}$